qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

     - The integer was converted from a pointer using `.expose_provenance()` and then integer converts to pointer using `with_exposed_provenance()`
     - The integer `i` is converted to pointer using `p.with_addr(i)` (`p` is another pointer).
 The result has same provenance of `p`.
   - Adding a pointer with an integer doesn't change provenance.
   - The provenance is tracked by compiler in compile time.
-In actual execution, pointer is still integer address that doesn't attach provenance information.
+In actual execution, pointer is still integer address that doesn't attach provenance information [^miri_pointer_provenance].
 - Using uninitialized memory is undefined behavior. [`MaybeUninit`](https://doc.rust-lang.org/beta/std/mem/union.MaybeUninit.html)
 - `a = b` will drop the original object in place of `a`.
 If `a` is uninitialized, then it will drop an unitialized object, which is undefined behavior.
 Use `addr_of_mut!(...).write(...)` [Related](https://lucumr.pocoo.org/2022/1/30/unsafe-rust/)
 - Handle panic unwinding.
 - Reading/writing to mutable data that's shared between threads need to use atomic, or volatile access ([`read_volatile`](https://doc.rust-lang.org/std/ptr/fn.read_volatile.html), [`write_volatile`](https://doc.rust-lang.org/beta/std/ptr/fn.write_volatile.html)), or use other synchronization (like locking).
 If not, optimizer may wrongly merge and reorder reads/writes.
 Note that volatile access themself doesn't establish memory order (unlike Java `volatile`).
 - ......

+[^miri_pointer_provenance]: When running in tools like [Miri](https://github.com/rust-lang/miri), the pointer provenance will be tracked at runtime.

 Modern compilers tries to optimize as much as possible. **To optimize as much as possible, the compiler makes assumptions as much as possible.
 Breaking any of these assumption can lead to wrong optimization.** That's why it's so complex.
 [See also](https://queue.acm.org/detail.cfm?id=3212479)